-^{}It is recommended that students exempted from this course take Calculus B
+It is recommended that students exempted from this course take Calculus B

-Mathematics Major: Math Teaching-Teacher Preparation for Elementary, Early Childhood, Urban, Deaf and Hard of Hearing, and Special Education majors
+Mathematics Major: Math Teaching-Teacher Preparation for Inclusive Education majors

 Requirements for the Major: Please see above for program retention and graduation requirements.
 Students should consult with advisors in both mathematics and in the School of Education in planning their academic program.
-These plans should take into account requirements for the majors, college core, professional courses, and state certification.
-To be retained in the program, a student must earn at least a 2.75 cumulative grade point average (CGPA) before enrolling in Clinical Practice I, as well as have a Praxis Core Basic Skills Test passing score (or equivalent).
-The student must establish a minimum 3.0 CGPA, and must have completed all education prerequisites in order to be allowed to enroll in Clinical Practice II.
+These plans should take into account requirements for the majors, College Core, professional courses, and state certification.
+To be retained in the program, a student must earn at least a 2.75 cumulative grade point average (CGPA) before enrolling in Clinical Practice I. The student must establish a minimum 3.0 CGPA, and must have completed all education prerequisites in order to be allowed to enroll in Clinical Practice II.

 Candidates for a teacher education certificate must have a 3.0 or higher cumulative grade point average to successfully complete their teacher education program.
-They also must meet the state hygiene/physiology requirement, the state Harassment, Intimidation, and Bullying Prevention (HIB) training certificate requirement, pass edTPA in their certification area, and pass the appropriate Praxis examination.
+They also must meet the state hygiene/physiology requirement, the state Harassment, Intimidation, and Bullying Prevention (HIB) training certificate requirement, and pass the appropriate Praxis examination.
 Teacher-education candidates will receive a "certificate of eligibility with advanced standing" which requires a candidate to be provisionally certified for their first year of teaching.
 After one year of successful teaching, the candidate is eligible for a permanent certificate.